Create Your Garden

 Ptelea trifoliata, Hop Tree, Shrubby Trefoil, Stinking Ash, Swamp Devil's Bit, Swamp Dogwood, Wafer Ash, Water Ash, Wing Seed

 Ptelea trifoliata (Hop Tree) is a dense, rounded, deciduous shrub or small tree with trifoliate, lustrous dark green leaves, each leaflet to 2-5 in. long (5-12 cm).
-Sprays of tiny, star-shaped, greenish white flowers appear in late spring to early summer.
+Sprays of tiny, star-shaped, greenish-white flowers appear in late spring to early summer.
 Their sweet nectar attracts many species of butterflies.
-The blossoms are followed by hanging seed clusters, each seed being encased in a thin, circular-winged samara, 1 in. across (2.5 cm).
+The blossoms are followed by hanging seed clusters, each encased in a thin, circular-winged samara, 1 in. across (2.5 cm).
 Seeds mature to chocolate-brown in late summer and persist through most of the winter.
-The foliage turns greenish yellow in the fall.
-Leaves, flowers and bark are all aromatic and exude a citrus-oil unpleasant aroma.
-Ptelea trifoliata is an attractive, tall shrub or small understory tree, for both moist conditions and dry rocky sites.
+The foliage turns greenish-yellow in the fall.
+Leaves, flowers, and bark are all aromatic and exude an unpleasant citrus-oil aroma.
+Ptelea trifoliata is an attractive, tall shrub or small understory tree for both moist conditions and dry rocky sites.
 Suitable for the shrub border or as a lawn specimen.

 • Grows up to 15-20 ft. tall and wide (450-600 cm).